 VPC Service Controls is not designed to enforce comprehensive controls on metadata movement.

-In this context, "data" is defined as content stored in a GCP resource.
+In this context, "data" is defined as content stored in a Google Cloud resource.
 For example, the contents of a Cloud Storage object.
 "Metadata" is defined as the attributes of the resource or its parent.
 For example, Cloud Storage bucket names.

 The primary design goal of this release of VPC Service Controls is to control the movement of data, rather than metadata, across a service perimeter via supported services.
 While in most cases VPC Service Controls also controls access to metadata, there may be scenarios in which metadata can be copied and accessed without VPC Service Controls policy checks.